Alejandro2113/Alejandro2113/README.md

 Project manager, Home builder, General earthworks, Structural evaluator, General surveying work, Project supervisor.

-Long term goals
-Professional Objective
 I am currently a civil engineer very passionate about data analysis and artificial intelligence, I have the goal of becoming a Data Scientist.
 I strongly believe in the power of data to drive strategic decision making, optimize processes and discover new opportunities, and I want to implement that in construction so I can take advantage of these new tools and implement them in something I am passionate about such as project management and construction.

 I am committed to continuously learning and improving my skills in areas such as machine learning, statistics, programming (Python, R) and data visualization tools (Tableau, Power BI).

 My goal is to use these skills to uncover hidden patterns in the construction industry and new materials in the industry to predict trends and provide data-driven solutions that drive growth and efficiency in construction and any industry I work in.

 If you have any opportunities, advice or resources that can help me on my data science journey, feel free to contact me. thank you!!!.